simur407/epc-resto/README.md

 #### 1. **API Endpoints**

 Endpoints should allow:
+- **Retrieving available categories**
+- **Retrieving available meals**: use query params to filter meals by category
-- **Placing an order**: Accept a list of meals, including quantity, and calculate the total price.
+- **Placing an order**: accept a list of meals, including quantity, and calculate the total price.
-- **Updating order status** as it moves from one stage to the next.
+- **Retrieving orders**: use query params to filter orders by status
 - **Retrieving order details** by a specific order ID.

 #### 2. **Queue Management with Bull**